Episodios Nacionales

 The Episodios Nacionales (National Episodes) are a collection of forty-six historical novels written by Benito Pérez Galdós between 1872 and 1912.
-They are divided into five series and they deal with Spanish history from roughly 1805 to 1880.
-They are fictional accounts which add characters invented by the author within historical events.
+Divided into five series, they deal with Spanish history from roughly 1805 to 1880 combined with fictional accounts and characters.

 First series

 With the exception of Gerona, all the episodes follow the adventures of the boy Gabriel de Araceli, beginning in French-dominated Spain through the war of Independence, from the battle of Trafalgar to the defeat of the French armies (1805–1814).
 There are ten books in this series: